dfsp-spirit/meshlearn/README.md

 # meshlearn
 AI model to predict computationally expensive local, vertex-wise descriptors like the local gyrification index from the local mesh neighborhood.

+This includes a python package and API (`meshlearn`) and two command line applications for training and predicting lGI, `meshlearn_lgi_train` and `meshlearn_lgi_predict`.
+End users are most likely interested only in the `meshlearn_lgi_predict` command, in combination with one of our pre-trained models.

 [![status](https://github.com/dfsp-spirit/meshlearn/actions/workflows/cov_test_workflow.yml/badge.svg)](https://github.com/dfsp-spirit/meshlearn/actions)